MajedElwardy/ACR360/README.md

 ## Contact
 If you have any question about our ACR360 dataset, please use the [public issues section](https://github.com/MajedElwardy/ACR360/issues) on this Github repo.

-Alternatively, contact the authors:
+Alternatively, contact me:
 - Majed Elwardy : majed.elwardy@bth.se (corresponding author)
-- Hans-Jürgen Zepernick: hans-jurgen.zepernick@bth.se
-- Thi My Chinh Chu: thi.my.chinh.chu@bth.se

-Please send email in the format as follows:
+Pleasez send email in the format as follows:

 > * subject: ACR360